List of tallest buildings in Tampa

 Tampa is the largest city on the Gulf Coast of the U.S. state of Florida, with over 3.4 million inhabitants residing in the Tampa Bay Area.
-The city is home to 50 high-rises that stand taller than 200 feet (61 m), 16 of which have a height greater than 300 feet (91 m), the most of any city in Florida outside of the Miami metropolitan area.
+The city is home to 52 high-rises that stand taller than 200 ft as of 2026, 16 of which have a height greater than 300 ft, the most of any city in Florida outside of the Miami metropolitan area.
 The tallest building in Tampa is the 42-story 100 North Tampa, which rises 579 ft and was completed in 1992.
 The structure is the tallest building in the state outside of the Miami metropolitan area and Jacksonville.
-Together with St. Petersburg, the Tampa Bay Area has 28 buildings taller than 300 feet (91 m).
+Together with St. Petersburg, the Tampa Bay Area has 28 buildings taller than 300 ft.

 Tampa's first high-rise is regarded to be the Citizens Bank Building, built in 1913 to a height of 10 stories.
-The Hotel Floridan was the first to surpass 200 feet (61 m) when it was completed in 1926, being 230 feet (70 m) tall.
+The Hotel Floridan was the first to surpass 200 ft when it was completed in 1926, being 230 ft tall.
 It remained as the tallest building in Tampa for four decades until 1966, with the opening of the 280 ft Franklin Exchange Building.
-From the 1970s to early 1990s, Tampa underwent a high-rise construction boom that reshaped its downtown skyline, in addition to a growing number of residential towers along Bayshore Boulevard.
+From the 1970s to the early 1990s, Tampa underwent a high-rise construction boom that reshaped its downtown skyline, as well as a growing number of residential towers along Bayshore Boulevard.
 100 North Tampa, Bank of America Plaza, One Tampa City Center, and Truist Place—Tampa's four tallest buildings, as well as the cylindrical Rivergate Tower—were completed between 1981 and 1992.

-Tampa's skyline has grown substantially in the early 21st century, with the city doubling its count of 200-foot (61 m) buildings between 2000 to 2020, from 19 to 39.
-A brief surge in high-rise development took place before the Great Recession, of which the tallest new building was Element, the city's tallest residential building.
+Tampa's skyline has grown substantially in the early 21st century, with the city doubling its count of 200 ft buildings between 2000 and 2020, from 19 to 39.
+A brief surge in high-rise development took place before the Great Recession.
 Another construction boom began in the second half of the 2010s.
-The ongoing boom has seen the skyline expand eastwards to the Channel District and the new Water Street neighborhood, development of which began in 2017.
-The tallest building in Water Street, the 319 foot (97 m) Tampa EDITION, was completed in 2022.
-Tampa's current high-rise boom is ocurring alongside a similar boom in St. Petersburg.
+The ongoing boom has seen the skyline expand eastwards to the Channel District and the new Water Street neighborhood, whose development began in 2017.
+The tallest building in Water Street, the 319 ft Tampa EDITION, was completed in 2022.
+One Tampa, Tampa's tallest building in over 30 years, is topped out and will be completed in 2027 as the city's tallest residential building.
+Tampa's current high-rise boom is occurring alongside a similar boom in St. Petersburg.

 The majority of high-rises in Tampa are located in downtown and adjacent neighborhoods.
 The main downtown skyline is bounded to the west by the Hillsborough River, while the Lee Roy Selmon Expressway separates it from Water Street and the Channel District.
-The Garrison Channel separates downtown and Water Street from Harbour Island, which has a small grouping of high-rises on its northern half, four of which are taller than 200 ft (61 m).
+The Garrison Channel separates downtown and Water Street from Harbour Island, which has a small grouping of high-rises on its northern half, four of which are taller than 200 ft.
 Southwest of downtown, the waterfront road of Bayshore Boulevard features residential towers alongside its path.